 Click Here for tab for Happy Birthday by Misc Traditional

-No doubt a tune you’re already fairly familiar with!
-It’s a great one to learn as it’s often performed without a backing track, so no percussion section to help you out, it’s all up to you to keep in time and let that internal musical clock carry you.
-Of course, while you’re learning the song the provided guitar tab will help a lot in the meantime.
+This is no doubt a tune you’re already fairly familiar with!
+It’s a great one to learn, as it’s often performed without a backing track.
+So no percussion section to help you out, it’s all up to you to keep in time and let that internal musical clock carry you.
+Of course, while you’re still learning the song, the provided guitar tab will help a lot.

-You can play this in any tuning or key that you’d like as it’s played acapella (with just a single instrument) and it’s all played just using a single note melody making it ideal if you are a beginner.
+You can play this in any tuning or key that you’d like.
+Since it’s played with a single instrument and uses a single note melody, it’s ideal for beginners.

 Holiday by Weezer